Elementary-Middle Education: Grades 4K-9, Major

 Application to Major

-Application to major typically first or second semester of the second year.
+Application to major typically occurs first or second semester of the second year.
 Students must have a minimum total GPA of 2.5, have met the University Writing Requirement (complete Writing 114, 116, 118 or 120 or the equivalent earning a C or better), have met the University Mathematics Requirements (complete one college level math course earning a C or better), and have completed ES 212 with a grade of C or better.
 Specific procedures for application to program are available from the department.
 Admission is competitive and not guaranteed.

 Liberal Education (LE) Core Guidance